fnassar/connectionslab/Week2/week2Documentation.md

 ### Other
-this is a link I found while searching for ideas and I just though I'd share:
+This is a link I found while searching for ideas.
+I found this link really inspiring and I just though I'd share:
 [_INTERACTIVE WEBSITE_](https://syriastories.arkivert.no/ "_INTERACTIVE WEBSITE_")